-One of our most exciting live-learning events will occur on Aug.
-27 in Cambridge Bay, NU.
-Ocean educators with the Fish Eye Project, in partnership with Ocean Networks Canada, Vancouver Aquarium and the University of Victoria, will be hosting a Canada C3 ‘Arctic live dive.’
+There will be a handful of ‘mega live-learning events’ that will take place throughout the Canada C3 expedition.
+Through a network of partners and collaborators, thousands of youth, teachers and everyday Canadians from across the country will be able to participate in these events from their classroom, home, summer camp, at regional Canada C3 Museum Hubs or at national education sites.
+One of our exciting live-learning events will occur on Aug.
+27 in Cambridge Bay, Nunavut.
+Ocean educators with the Fish Eye Project, in partnership with Ocean Networks Canada and the University of Victoria, will be hosting a Canada C3 Arctic Live Dive.
 You will be able to virtually dive underwater with this team in real time, see what the divers do, ask them questions while they are underwater and learn about the Arctic Ocean ecosystem firsthand!